sarvex/AQUARMOURY/Wraith/README.md

 Oh and if you're wondering about the `NtAllocateVirtualMemory/NtWriteVirtualMemory` calls, it is actually called internally by `CreateProcessA` as visible from the Call Stack and the ones in the beginning highlighted in red are acually related to the `loader.exe` which inline-executes our injector blob and do not pertain to our remote injection technique itself as visible from the first argument which is `GetCurrentProcess`.

-So now that we have managed to hide the act of injection itself, how do we protect our C2 payload?
+So now that we have managed to hide the act of injection itself, how do we protect our C2 payload which is proprietary and the source unavailable for modification?

 Enter [CIG and ACG](https://blog.xpnsec.com/protecting-your-malware/) by [Adam Chester a.k.a. @_xpn_](https://twitter.com/_xpn_)!

-`CIG` also popularly known as `blockdlls` **prevents any non-MS signed third-party EDR DLL from being injected into our spawned sacrificial "trusted" process which now contains the C2 payload**.
+`CIG` also popularly known as `blockdlls` is a MS mitigation policy that **prevents any non-MS signed third-party DLL(Ex: EDR Hooking DLL) from being injected into our spawned sacrificial "trusted" process which now contains the C2 payload**.

 But some EDRs were quick to adapt to this mitigation policy and they quickly got their _evil_ DLL signed by MS which would render this useless.
 Bummer :(